Stormy Daniels, NCAA propel ’60 Minutes’ to top of ratings

 LOS ANGELES (AP) — CBS’ “60 Minutes” proved it still has the moves in its 50th year to dominate the ratings.

-The news magazine’s interview with Stormy Daniels was the most-watched program for the week of March 19 with 22.1 million viewers.
-The adult film star is alleging a 2006 sexual encounter with Donald Trump, which the president has denied.
+The news magazine’s interview with Stormy Daniels, the adult film star alleging a 2006 sexual encounter with Donald Trump, was the most-watched prime-time program for the week with 22.1 million viewers.

-Sunday’s “60 Minutes” audience was nearly double the 11 million viewers the show has been averaging this season.
-It gave the program its best showing since 2008, when 25 million tuned in to see President-elect Barack Obama and his wife, Michelle.
+That’s double the nearly 11 million viewers the show has been averaging this season and gave “60 Minutes” its best showing since 2008, when 25 million tuned in to see President-elect Barack Obama and his wife, Michelle.

-Daniels was a big draw, but “60 Minutes” also got a March Madness boost from the NCAA Duke-Kansas contest that preceded it and sent the Kansas Jayhawks to the Final Four.
+Daniels, who’s in a firefight with President Trump’s lawyers over telling her story — denied by Trump — was a big draw, but “60 Minutes” got a March Madness boost from the NCAA Duke-Kansas contest that preceded it.

 Most Read Business Stories